BorntobeStarr/50ProjectsIn50Days/README.md

-# 50ProjectsIn50Days
+# day 1 expanding cards
 Sharpening my skills by building 50 quick, unique &amp; fun mini projects.
+This is the first one